 Mulroney’s frustration over being underappreciated and misunderstood was writ large in Peter C. Newman’s 2005 book The Secret Mulroney Tapes, which captured him in unguarded moments: “You cannot name a Canadian prime minister who has done as many significant things as I did, because there are none,” he is quoted as saying.
 A more modest, self-deprecating version of history appeared in Mulroney’s bestselling Memoirs, published in 2007.
 Its 1,100 pages included no mention of Schreiber, then suing Mulroney for the $300,000 he alleged he’d paid the politician for lobbying a German manufacturer of armoured vehicles—work he claimed Mulroney didn’t do.

 In 2007, Stephen Harper ordered a public inquiry, which revealed that Mulroney not only knew Schreiber, who helped fund his leadership bid in 1983, but he accepted no less than $225,000 from Schreiber in 1993 and 1994.
 Justice Jeffrey Oliphant ruled in his 2010 report that Mulroney did not break any laws or use his influence while prime minister on the contract.
 Still, the takeaway imagery was tawdry: Mulroney met with Schreiber in three hotel rooms, one in New York City, and was handed envelopes filled with $1,000 bills.
-Oliphant’s report found “many inappropriate aspects,” including the lack of a paper trail and Mulroney’s failure to declare the cash at the border, to deposit it in a bank or pay income tax on it until 2000.
+Oliphant’s report found “many inappropriate aspects,” including the lack of a paper trail, to deposit it in a bank or pay income tax on it until 2000.
 The judge also criticized Mulroney for a “heavy-handed” campaign to block a journalist’s story “to protect his reputation.”

 Before the inquiry report was published, that reputation was declared irreparably damaged.
 “Regardless of what happens now, Brian Mulroney’s credibility and reputation is shattered,” the Tyee wrote in 2007.